 The Creating Homes Initiative (CHI) seeks to assertively and strategically partner with local communities to educate, inform, and expand quality, safe, affordable, and permanent housing options for people with mental illness and co-occurring disorders.
 The program was created in August of 2000 by Marie Williams, LCSW, current Commissioner of the Tennessee Department of Mental Health and Substance Abuse Services, in response to the lack of safe, decent, quality, permanent, and affordable housing options for persons with mental illness in Tennessee.

 Today, along with the Director of Regional Housing Facilitators, there are seven Regional Housing Facilitators and seven CHI 2.0 Regional Substance Use Housing Facilitators who work in collaboration with a vast array of community partners, including the Continua of Care, to create and develop safe, affordable, quality, permanent housing options for persons diagnosed with a mental illness and/or substance use disorder along a continuum from 24/7 supervised living facilities to home ownership.
-Through state FY22, the Creating Homes Initiative has leveraged more than $992 million to create 32,000 new housing opportunities across Tennessee.
+Through state FY23, the Creating Homes Initiative has leveraged more than $1.2 billion to create more than 35,000 new housing opportunities across Tennessee.

 Strategies for Success